True or False? Lutherans Drink Alcohol

 Do Lutherans drink more alcohol than other Christians?
 See below

-Alcohol in the Lutheran tradition
+Alcohol In the Lutheran Tradition

-Drunkenness is wrong: Lutheranism sets up boundaries around drinking according to the Bible’s instructions.
+Lutheranism sets up boundaries around drinking according to the Bible’s instructions.
 According to Lutheran teaching, drunkenness is sinful.
-It leads to a lack of self-control and other sinful behaviors.
+It leads to a lack of self-control and other immoral behaviors.
 It can also potentially endanger people’s lives.
-The Lutheran conviction about drunkenness comes from the biblical teaching on the topic.
-For example,

 • Ephesians 5:8, “And do not get drunk with wine, for that is debauchery, but be filled with the Spirit.”
 (ESV)